Kenny Blaq moves from rank of up and coming with impressive comedy show

-Preparing to be disappointed, I wore my shimmery little black dress paired with black stilettos (I was determined to slay) and pulled up at Eko Hotel and Suites, Lagos.
+Fast-rising comedian Otolorin Kehinde aka ‘Kenny Blaq’ held his debut comedy show tagged ‘The Oxymoron of Kenny Blaq’ on July 23, 2017 at Eko Hotel Convention Victoria Island Lagos.

-But boy Oh Boy!
-The crowd was wild yo!
-A combination of old school and the millennials.
-At that moment I knew I was in for a terrific night or lit as we like to call it.
+Performances on the night included the man of the moment Kennyblaq, Alibaba, Omo Baba, Seyilaw, Woli Arole, Mc miracle, Asiri, Stillringing, Forever, Slk and Damola, 9ice, Reminisce, Sound Sultan, Efe, Adekunle Gold, Koredebello, DJ Nana among others.

-Stepping into the convention centre at 9pm, the event had started in full swing with up and coming artists doing their thing.
-Internet sensation Josh Too Funny and Emma Oh My God took to the stage and the crowd went wild (if you do not know them then you live under a rock!).
+The event started in full swing at 8.30PM with up and coming artists doing their thing.
+Internet sensation Josh Too Funny and Emma Oh My God took to the stage, thrilling guests with there jokes.

 Big Brother Winner Efe tried to give us his all with a performance I find pretty lousy and boring, but hey he did his best... it just wasn't good enough for me.